cbg-ethz/V-pipe/docs/tutorials/tutorial_cowwid.md

 ### Timeline

-Because Lollipop performs a time-series analysis, we need to provide information on the date of sampling in a timeline file.
-This file should contain the date of each sample, and the location where the sample was taken.
+Because Lollipop performs a time-series analysis, we need to provide information on the date of sampling.
+In this tutorial we do this with  a timeline file.
+For more information and alternative methods see [Specifying timeline and location information](specifying-timeline-and-location-information).
+The timeline file should contain the date of each sample, and the location where the sample was taken.
 This file contains the same information as the `samples.tsv` file, but with the addition of the location of the sample.
 An example for the first few samples of our dataset would be:

 ```
 sample	batch	reads	proto	location_code	date	location